Technology advances spurring ever-lower wind energy costs

 Here in Canada we are benefiting in the same way from wind energy technology advances and falling costs.
 In addition to its reliability gains and competitive costs, there is also a growing understanding that wind energy is emissions free, that it has no fuel costs, that it can be built relatively quickly and scaled to meet needs, and that it benefits local communities and our national economy.

-These are all reasons why more wind energy capacity has been built in Canada over the past 11 years than any other form of electricity generation, and why it is becoming the mainstream energy of choice for our country.
+These are all reasons why more wind energy capacity has been built in Canada over the past decade than any other form of electricity generation, and why it is now becoming the mainstream energy of choice for our country’s new electricity generation.